Core Stability continues to be all the rage in the fitness and medical field.

-Much to the surprise of fitness enthusiasts everywhere, the core is much more than the coveted 6+ pack, and in fact all of the other muscles that make up the Core System are significantly more functionally and posturally important.
-There, I said it.
+Much to the surprise of fitness enthusiasts everywhere, the core is much more than the coveted 6+ pack, and in fact all of the 26 other muscles that make up the “Core” and Locomotor Systems of Movement are significantly more functionally and posturally important.

 Often times, the health and fitness industry tends to glom on to the latest buzzword.
 The “muscle du jour” becomes the center of every exercise and every diagnosis, with little regard to the intricate system of muscles, fascia, tendons, ligaments and nerves that all play a part in any single muscle’s effective movement.
-The most popular body parts that are referenced often include the QL, the IT Band, the Pelvic Floor, and the Psoas.
+The most popular body parts that are referenced often, and incorrectly I might add, include the QL, the IT Band, the Pelvic Floor, and the Psoas.

 The responsibility of Movement Professionals in all areas of health and fitness is to educate and assist our clients in their quest to achieve better movement.
-Knowing the intricacies of the Core System, both inner and deep, and front to back not only provides an amazing clarity of a number of common faulty movement patterns, but is at the root of the biomechanical puzzle that we work to piece together with every client.
+Knowing the intricacies of the Core System, both inner and deep, and in 3D not only provides an amazing clarity of a number of common faulty movement patterns, but is at the root of the biomechanical puzzle that we work to piece together with every client.

 Holly Wallis, Certified Movement & Rehabilitation Specialist, PMA®-CPT